xbeat/Machine-Learning/README.md

 Feature Extraction with CNN and SVM Classifier

 This implementation demonstrates how to extract features from images using a pre-trained CNN (ResNet50) and feed them into an SVM classifier.
 The CNN acts as a feature extractor while the SVM performs the final classification task, combining deep learning with traditional ML.

+## Evaluating Machine Learning Classification Models

+Understanding Classification Metrics

+Classification metrics form the foundation of model evaluation in machine learning.
+These measurements help quantify how well our model can distinguish between different classes, comparing predicted labels against actual values to assess performance.
+Understanding these metrics is crucial for model selection and optimization.

 ## Understanding and Addressing Class Imbalance